valsson-group/valsson-group.github.io/_pages/resources/group-meetings.md

 ## Summer 2025

+### Subgroups Meeting Schedule

+The subgroup meetings are on Fridays from 9:00 am to 10:00 am in Chem 262:
+- Molecular Crystals: May 30, June 13, June 27, July 18, August 1, August 15
+- Biomolecules: June 6, June 20, July 11, July 25, August 8

 ### Group Meeting Schedule

 The group meetings are on Wednesday from 1:00 pm to 3:00 pm in Chem 262.